6 Request Compute, Memory, and Latency Bottlenecks

 Speculative decoding is not a universal win.
 Several factors determine whether it helps:

 Draft model quality: a better draft model means higher acceptance rates and more tokens per cycle.
-But better draft models are also larger and slower, which cuts into the speedup.
+But usually, better draft models are also larger and slower, which cuts into the speedup.
 There’s a sweet spot where the draft model is good enough to maintain high acceptance rates but small enough to be much faster than the target.

 Multi-token prediction